Colorado Springs shooting suspect moved from hospital to jail | Law-Order

 The suspect in the mass shooting that killed five people and wounded 17 at a Colorado Springs LGBTQ nightclub was transferred to jail on Tuesday from the hospital where he was in police custody, and was scheduled to face a judge on Wednesday.

 The suspect in the mass shooting that killed five people and wounded 17 at a Colorado Springs LGBTQ nightclub was transferred to jail on Tuesday from the hospital where he was in police custody, and was scheduled to face a judge on Wednesday.
-Anderson Lee Aldrich, 22, was initially held on charges including five counts of first-degree murder and bias crimes stemming from the Saturday night massacre.
+Anderson Lee Aldrich, 22, was held on charges that include five counts of first-degree murder and bias crimes stemming from the Saturday night killings.
 Prosecutors said that after he was out of the hospital they expected to file formal criminal charges that may differ.

+Police announced he was moved from the hospital, and court records showed he was due to appear before a judge on Wednesday morning via video link from jail for an advisement hearing.
+Defense lawyers with the Colorado State Public Defender on Tuesday filed several motions on his behalf, including a request that the parties in the case limit their public statements.

+But a footnote to some of the documents says Aldrich identifies as non-binary, prefers they/them pronouns, and will be referred to in court filings with the Mx. honorific.
+Aldrich's lawyers could not be reached after hours to address the substance of the police allegations.
+The office has a policy of not commenting to the media.

 James, an 11-year Navy veteran, is an information systems technician second class stationed in Colorado Springs.
 He was injured in the shooting and hospitalized in stable condition, the Navy said in a statement.
 The suspect was previously arrested in June 2021 after his mother reported he threatened to detonate a bomb and harm her with multiple weapons, according to a news release from the El Paso County Sheriff's Office.